caricalabs/carica-cfn-tools/README.rst

         # A parameter with a "SecretsManager" sub-key will be resolved to the
         # Secrets Manager secret with that ID.
         SecretsManager: dev.warehouseapp.postgresql-password
+    Extras:
+      - ../cfn/static/logo.png
+      - ../cfn/static/index.html
+    JinjaExtras:
+      - ../cfn/includes/*.yml
+    JinjaExtrasContext:
+      FOO: bar

+`Extras` and `JinjaExtras` can be absolute paths or glob patterns relative to the stack config file.

+`Extras` or `JinjaExtras` that are directories, whether specified by absolute path or expanded from a glob pattern, are copied recursively into the deployment at a top-level directory named after the *last* directory component of the source.
+An extra directory path like `/foo/bar/baz` ends up as `/baz` in the deployment.

+`Extras` or `JinjaExtras` that are files, whether by absolute path or expanded from a glob pattern, are copied into the root of the deployment.

+`JinjaExtras` are processed with the Jinja2 template engine after all extras are copied to a temporary directory.

+`JinjaExtrasContext` is a dictionary passed as the context when Jinja is run.